WayneEPL/altbeacon-transmitter-android/README.md

+My hand at Travis CI, dont use this code ever.
 ## AltBeacon Transmitter

 This app demonstrates how to use Android L APIs to transmit as a beacon.
 By default it will transmit an AltBeacon advertisement, but can easily be modified to transmit any other